Manta-NFS

 - touch (to change file attributes)

-You can use the touch
+You can use the touch command to force an object

 in your manta-nfs mount to sync up with the object in Manta.